 The areas most affected by skin cancer are those not covered by hair, such as the nose, ears, mouth, and belly.
 You should check for firm masses on your dog’s chest, mouth, and legs.
 Additionally, you should check your dog for small black spots or lumps.
 They can come in a variety of shapes and occur in areas with or without hair.
 Other warning signs include a loss of appetite, diarrhea that is dark or black, and difficulty breathing.
 Moreover, your dog may be obsessively licking a certain area.

 If you recognize any of these issues, schedule a vet appointment for your furry loved one.
 Fortunately, most skin cancers can be successfully treated with fine-needle aspiration, biopsy, or removal of the cancerous cells.
 If the tumor has spread to other tissues, more invasive interventions such as radiation and chemotherapy may be necessary.
+For more information on skin cancer in dogs, refer to this helpful guide.

 While certain breeds are more susceptible to particular cancers, lymphoma doesn’t specify.
 This is the most common form of cancer and is found in all dog breeds.
 Lymphoma accounts for 10-20% of all cancers in dogs.
 Nevertheless, some breeds, such as golden retrievers and Scottish terriers, have a higher than average risk to develop lymphoma.
 Lymphoma affects a dog’s lymphoid tissues, such as lymph nodes, spleen, and bone marrow.
 However, lymphoma can affect any of your dog’s body tissue.